act-now-coalition/covid-act-now-website/README.md

 * What will the impact be in my region be and when can I expect it?
 * How long until my hospital system is under severe pressure?
 * What are my menu of interventions, and how will they address the spread of Coronavirus?

+# Comments, questions, or want to get involved?
+To improve the capabilities and accuracy of our tool, we are requesting the help of:

+* Epidemiologists with expertise in modeling virus propagation
+* UI/UX Designers
+* Engineers: JavaScript (React), Python
+* Data scientists

+If you have time to give us feedback or access to this expertise, have questions, or otherwise want to get involved, please email us jonathan@covidactnow.org

+## Already involved?
+Check out the frontend
+[onboarding document](https://docs.google.com/document/d/1w5wlqynTOf8fFxWP_Cly3M8o8hrhkC6yQ43XpjzgOJY/edit#) for further information on how to get started